Salt Lake City Office

 Salt Lake City, UT 84104-1130

 Every house is different.
 Each has its own quirks, features, styles, etc., and thermostat is no different.
 Every model can control the temperature of your house, (we hope), with new models becoming more advanced each day.
 Some cutting-edge models can even control aspects of your home like lighting, airflow, temperature detection, and even alarms, clocks, and music.
 Safe to say, these machines range from basic to incredibly complex, and might seem intimidating to the average home owner.
-We hope to change your mind.
+At Whipple Service Champions, we hope to change your mind.

 When it comes to changing the batteries on your standard thermostat, it is very simple and streamlined.
 Simply remove the face-plate from your unit by undoing any latches holding it together and pull them apart.
 On the removed section of your machine, depending on model, there will be a spot for 2-4 batteries.
 Thermostats commonly run on AA batteries, but some have been known to prefer AAA, as well as a rare D-Battery.
 Some models have battery packs on the side, while most are in the model itself, which is something of note.